 Transactional leadership is primarily based on processes and control, and requires a strict management structure.
-Transformational leadership focuses on inspiring others to follow, and as such it requires a high degree of coordination, communication and cooperation.
+Transformational leadership, on the other hand, focuses on inspiring others to follow, and it requires a high degree of coordination, communication and cooperation.

 The difference can be summed up as follows: transactional leadership looks at how to get things done, and transformation leadership looks at how to motivate people to do things.

 If you’re a leader in your field of work, you may wonder what these leadership styles look like in practice.
 Essentially, they are a continuum rather than opposites.

 What is Transactional Leadership?

 Characteristics of a Transactional Leader